MacArthur Park (song): Other versions

 A cover version of "MacArthur Park" was recorded by country music singer Waylon Jennings on his 1969 album Country-Folk, which included the family group the Kimberlys.
 This version charted at number 23 on the US Hot Country Songs chart and number 93 on the Billboard Hot 100, making its chart debut on August 23, 1969.
 It also won both acts the 1970 Grammy Award for Best Country Performance by a Duo or Group with Vocal at the 12th Annual Grammy Awards.
 It was revisited in 1976 by Jennings, on his album Are You Ready for the Country.

 In late 1969, Tony Bennett's cover from the album Tony Sings the Great Hits of Today! reached No. 39 on the US Easy Listening chart and No. 40 Canadian Adult Contemporary.

 The Four Tops version from their album Four Tops Now! reached number 38 on the Billboard Hot 100 chart and number 37 in Canada in 1971.
 The Andy Williams version from his 1972 album Love Theme from "The Godfather" debuted on the Easy Listening chart in early August and rose to number 26 over the course of five weeks.

+In 1970, trumpeter Maynard Ferguson recorded an extended version of "MacArthur Park", arranged by Adrian Drover, and released it on the album M.F.
+Horn.
+The arrangement, which was changed and modified several times during Ferguson's performing career, became one of his signature charts and some version of it was included in nearly every live appearance by Ferguson and his big band.

-A cover version of "MacArthur Park" was recorded by Scottish progressive rock band Beggars Opera on their 1972 album Pathfinder.
-Their eight-minute version was panned by music critic Paul Stump who said that the band "over-eggs the already indigestible pudding" of the song.
+The Scottish progressive rock band Beggars Opera covered it on their 1972 album Pathfinder, featuring harpsichord and Mellotron, with Martin Griffiths on vocals.
+While their eight-minute version was panned by music critic Paul Stump who said that the band "over-eggs the already indigestible pudding" of the song, Richard Harris himself reportedly praised it, stating: "Beggar's added that intense lustre and vibrancy that was so needed".

-In 1993, "Weird Al" Yankovic released a parody of the song, entitled "Jurassic Park," as the lead single to his album Alapalooza.
+In 1993, "Weird Al" Yankovic released a parody of the song, titled "Jurassic Park", as the lead single to his album Alapalooza.